BryanSchuetz/dai/who-we-are/diversity-equity-engagement-inclusion.md

 ---
-title: Diversity Equity Engagement and Inclusion
+title: Diversity,Equity, Engagement, and Inclusion
 summary: |
   Our mission is to make a lasting difference in the world by helping people improve their lives.
 We rely on our diverse cultures, backgrounds, and points of view to advance our mission, and our success depends on fostering a workplace where everyone, everywhere feels valued and empowered.
 hero: true